-The star of these crackers are the pumpkin seeds, sesame seeds, and the hemp hearts.
+The star of these crackers are the pumpkin seeds, sunflower seeds, and the hemp hearts.
 Manitoba Harvest sent a sample of hemp hearts for me to try, and I was not otherwise compensated by for this post.
 As always all thoughts and opinions are my own.
-There is also a fantastic Manitoba Harvest Hemp Heart GIVEAWAY today, so make sure you sign up (below) so you can make these crackers!!
-The hemp hearts shouldn’t be under estimated.
+Hemp hearts shouldn’t be under estimated.
 Their nutty flavor is really what makes these crackers stand out and why I say they’re the best.

 Crackers, are another snacking nemesis for me, like granola.
 I’m probably going to eat through the remaining crackers typing this post.
 They are so good.
 And crunchy.
 And salty.
 Oh did I mention the brie, yes, they are fantastic with brie.
 But really what isn’t right?
 I’m sure these would pair beautifully with daiya cheese as well!
 I really can’t get enough of these crackers.
 I ate two plain and just savored the bites of pumpkin seed and sunflower seeds paired with the garlic powder and poppy seeds.
 YUMMMM!

 Pumpkin Sunflower Seed Crackers Spotlight